wywyWang/CoachAI-Projects/ShuttleSet/README.md

 | long service | 發長球 |

 ## Benchmark 1: Shot Influence
+The implementation details and the paper can be found in [the repo](https://github.com/wywyWang/CoachAI-Projects/tree/main/Shot%20Influence).
 ## Benchmark 2: Stroke Forecasting
+The implementation details and the paper can be found in [the repo](https://github.com/wywyWang/CoachAI-Projects/tree/main/Stroke%20Forecasting).
 ## Benchmark 3: Movement Forecasting
+The implementation details and the paper can be found in [the repo](https://github.com/wywyWang/CoachAI-Projects/tree/main/Movement%20Forecasting).

 ## Citation
 If you use our dataset or find our work is relevant to your research, please cite: